Urge incontinence from overactive bladder

-Botox can be injected into the bladder muscle to treat refractory cases of overactive bladder or urge incontinence that do not respond to medication.
-A total of 100U to 200U of Botulinum toxin A is injected into the inner wall of the bladder to paralyze the muscle.
-The effect can be seen as early as 2 weeks after injection.
-Success rates are around 70 to 80% but the effect is temporary and usually lasts 6 to 9 months.
-Repeat injections may then be needed.
+Muscle paralysing agent can be injected into the bladder to treat refractory cases of overactive bladder or urge incontinence that do not respond to medication.
+A total of 100U to 200U of Botulinum toxin A is injected into the wall of the bladder to paralyze the bladder muscle.
+The effect is seen as early as 2 weeks after injection.
+Success rates are around 70 to 80% but the effect lasts only up to 9 months.
+Repeat injections are then needed.

 - retention of urine.
 This may require temporary self-catheterisation for up to 1 month

 - no retention of urine (20% incidence)